Price Oscillator Definition

 You should trade this setup in the bullish direction, placing a stop at the other side of the pattern.

-Then you should trade until you get an opposite signal from the price oscillator, or until the price action tells you otherwise.
+Then you should trade until you get an opposite signal from the price oscillator indicator, or until the price action tells you otherwise.

 It works the same way in bearish direction, or when trading price oscillator divergence.

-Now let’s approach a real trading example with the price oscillator and a candlestick pattern:
+Now let’s approach a real trading example with the price oscillator indicator and a candlestick pattern: